What do I do if I want a place at Acomb Primary School for my child?

 What do I do if I have to collect my child during the school day for an appointment?

-Come to the main school office and speak to Mrs Forrest.
+Come to the main school office and speak to Miss Jones.
 Please note you will need to come via West Bank, as the back gate is locked from around 9.15am.

 What happens if my child injures themselves at school?